 Under the new prudential regime, the Environmental, Social and Governance Risk (the "ESG Risk") is introduced.
 As per Article 35 of the IFD and Article 53 of the IFR the majority of IFs must disclose information on ESG risks, including physical risks and transition risks.
 The above requirement will enter into force on the 26th of December 2022 and it shall be disclosed once in the first year and biannually thereafter.
 IFs which meet the criteria specified under the Law and Article 32(4) of the IFD, whose on-and-off balance sheet assets on average over the 4 year period are less than €100 million are exempted from the disclosure of information on ESG Risk.

-The Company's average on-and off-balance sheet assets for the preceding four-year period are less than €100 million and therefore, the Company is exempted from the disclosure's requirement relating to ESG Risk.
+The Company's average on-and off-balance sheet assets for the preceding four-year period have exceeded EUR 100 million and therefore, the Company is now classified as a 'significant CIF'.